KQM-git/TCL/docs/characters/anemo/sucrose.md

 **Notes**

+* MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
 * N1 is bugged and sometimes will not exist, but there are ways to work around it.
 See this [Vault Entry](../../evidence/characters/anemo/sucrose.md#sucrose-n1-bug-misconceptions-and-workarounds) for more details.

 </TabItem>